 Disadvantages of Water Filters for Bathtub Faucets

 Water filters eliminate dirt and chlorine and improve the overall quality of the water, but that’s about it.
 If your water is highly contaminated, you’ll need a whole-house reverse osmosis system to remove persistent contaminants.
 The same applies to hard water.
-If you have extremely hard water, you’ll need to get yourself a water softener to address the issue.
+If you have extremely hard water, you’ll need to consider getting a home water softener to address the issue.

 Moreover, these filters are also very fragile.
 As a result, it’s very easy to damage or outright break the product while bathing.
 To avoid this, you need to be extra careful while in the tub or remove the filter once it’s full so you don’t have to worry about it.